Ninette de Valois: Turkish State Ballet

 As with ballet in Britain and Ireland, de Valois exerted a great deal of influence on the development of ballet in Turkey, which had no prior history with the art form.
 The Turkish Government invited her to research the possibility of establishing a ballet school in the country, and she subsequently visited the country in the 1940s, going on to open a school following the same model as her Sadler's Wells Ballet School in London.
 Initially, very few people took the project seriously, but the school did become firmly established under the direction of Molly Lake and Travis Kemp, who in 1954 had undertaken to run it at de Valois' request; this ultimately led to the development of the Turkish State Ballet.

 After training the first set of pupils at the new school, de Valois produced a number of early performances by the state ballet company, permitting guest appearances by Royal Ballet dancers including Margot Fonteyn, Nadia Nerina, Anya Linden, Michael Somes and David Blair.
-She mounted productions of the traditional classical repertoire including Coppélia, Giselle, Don Quixote, Swan Lake and The Nutcracker, as well as the contemporary ballets Les Patineurs, Les Rendezvous and Prince of the Pagodas by Frederick Ashton, and her own ballets The Rake's Progress, Checkmate and Orpheus.
+She mounted productions of the traditional classical repertoire including Coppélia, Giselle, Swan Lake and The Nutcracker, as well as the contemporary ballets Les Patineurs, Les Rendezvous and ' by Frederick Ashton, and her own ballets The Rake's Progress, Checkmate and Orpheus.

 In 1965, de Valois produced and choreographed the first full-length work created for the new Turkish State Ballet.
 Titled Çeşmebaşı (At the Fountain), the ballet was the first to feature music composed by a Turkish composer, Ferit Tuzun, and its choreography incorporated elements of Turkish folk dance.
 Further ballets followed, and the company continued to develop.
 Today, ballet continues to be a thriving art form in Turkey, with the ballet school that de Valois established now forming part of the State Conservatory for Music and Drama at the Ankara State Conservatory.

 Personal life

 In 1935, at Windsor, she married Dr Arthur Blackall Connell (1902–1987), a physician and surgeon from Wandsworth, who worked as a general practitioner in Barnes, London, where they lived, and later Sunningdale, Berkshire.
 She was his second wife; the union was childless, but de Valois had two step-sons, including Dr David Blackall Connell (born 1930), who, in 1955, married Susan Jean Carnegie, a daughter of John Carnegie, 12th Earl of Northesk; they had two sons and a daughter.

 De Valois kept her private life very distinct from her professional, making only the briefest of references to her marriage in her autobiographical writings.
 In April 1964 she was the subject of This Is Your Life, when she was surprised by Eamonn Andrews at the home of the dancer Frederick Ashton in London.
 She continued to make public appearances until her death in London at the age of 102.

-In 1991 de Valois appeared on BBC Radio 4's Desert Island Discs.
+In 1991, de Valois appeared on BBC Radio 4's Desert Island Discs.
 Her chosen book was a collection of poems and her luxury item was an everlasting bottle of sleeping pills.